sorting services from the market leader

-We currently operate four of Germany’s ten largest sorting depots for LWP and mixed recyclables, and these are some of the most modern facilities in the country.
+We currently operate five of Germany’s largest sorting depots for LWP and mixed recyclables, and these are some of the most modern facilities in the country.

 At these facilities, whose total sorting capacity is 805,000 tonnes a year, our experts for environmental and process technology sort around 33 per cent of the lightweight packaging waste generated in Germany.